pencer-io/pencer-io.github.io/_posts/2022-04-22-ctf-htb-secret.md

  4 -rw-rw-r--   1 root root   651 Aug 13 05:42 validations.js
 ```

 In the local-web folder we see a lot of files.
-FIrst one I looked at is .env:
+First one I looked at is .env:

 ```sh
 ┌──(root💀kali)-[~/htb/secret/local-web]